Solving staff shortages

 Hire an intern

 Interns or trainees work in your company as part of their education.
 With an internship, a student gains work experience.
-You may not employ an intern as an ordinary employee.
-But it can be a way of training someone.
-This person may then perhaps be employed by you later on.
+For you, an intern can be a way to train future staff, as the intern may later join your company as an employee.
+This allows you to invest in future solutions for a (potential) staff shortage.
 There are rules for interns.
 Such as for the internship agreement and compensation.
+An intern is not the same as an employee.
+Take a look at the checklist working with an intern.

 Hire family members